geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 In the above code, the object was first converted into a spatial dataframe class required by the `writeOGR` command, before being exported as a shapefile entitled shf2lds.
 Unlike with `readOGR`, the driver must be specified, in this case with "ESRI Shapefile" [4].
-The simplified GPS data is now available to other GIS programs for further analysis.
+The simplified GPS data are now available to other GIS programs for further analysis.
 Alternatively, `save(shf2lds.simple, file = "data/shf2lds.RData")` will save the object in R's own spatial data format, which is described in the next section.